vmware-archive/sql-to-dbsp-compiler/README.md

 The testing programs use sqllogictest -- see the [section on testing](#testing)

-Some tests use Postgres (see below the section on testing).
-To run these tests you need to create a database named `slt` and a user account in the database.
-In the `run-tests.sh` script you should replace the `-u user` with the user name you have created, and `-p password` with the user's password.

 If you want to generate images of the query plans you need to also install graphviz as described here <https://graphviz.org/download/>.